PollackWong/PollackWong615.github.io/_pages/about.md

 For more info
 ------
-More info about me can be found in my [google mail](xueyuwang615.gmail.com), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+More info about me can be found in my [Google Mail](xueyuwang615@gmail.com),  and you can always [ask a question on GitHub](https://github.com/discussions).
+I hope these can help you as much as possible.The author is continuously updating...